jeffbmartinez/devserver/README.md

 `localhost:8000/increment`

 Responds with a number, based on the number of times you've called the endpoint.
 The first time is 1, the second time is 2, etc.

+## Available Header Options

+Unless otherwise specified, any of the resources in devserver will accept http request headers to modify the behavior of the call.
+The following are accepted headers:

+### delay-millisesconds

+Adds a minimum delay to sending the response after receiving the request.
+This is useful for simulating higher latencies across real networks.

+Example to wait one second before sending the response:

+    $ curl -H 'delay-milliseconds: 1000' localhost:8000/echo/hello